Christmas is one of my favourite times of the year!

 And so, with all this in mind?
 And with a view that Christmas is a time when less is absolutely more…I keep myself on track during the holiday season by following a simple saying I read about years ago:

-Honestly?
-It keeps my girls from becoming completely overwhelmed by the sheer abundance of gifts on Christmas morning, aligns with our goals of wanting to be a more thoughtful gift-givers.
+In our family?
+It keeps my girls from becoming completely overwhelmed by the sheer abundance of gifts on Christmas morning, aligns with our goals of wanting to be more thoughtful gift-givers.

 And, while I know it’s not for everyone, (and I totally get that), there’s no question that this themed giving is handy for families that want to give thoughtful gifts in a simplified way.
 So, I thought I’d share it with you, in case it works for you, too.